Taylor, Leslie F.

 Leslie F. Taylor

-Dr. Leslie Taylor is a professor of Physical Therapy.
+Dr. Leslie Taylor is a professor in the Department of Physical Therapy.
 Dr. Taylor joined the faculty of Mercer University in 2009 as the founding chair of the Department of Physical Therapy.
 She served as chair from 2009-2016 and served as the Associate Dean of the College of Health Professions from 2016-2021.

 She received her PhD in Sociology, graduate certificate in gerontology, Master of Science in Counseling and Bachelor of Science in Physical Therapy from Georgia State University.